Message from the Director of Health

 Individuals with laboratory confirmed COVID-19 who have not had ANY symptoms may discontinue home isolation when at least 10 days have passed since the date of their first positive COVID-19 diagnostic test and have had NO subsequent illness, provided they remain asymptomatic.
 If symptoms develop, then the symptom based strategy (above) should be used.

-Healthcare workers should check with their employers for guidance about when they can return to work if they were under home isolation for COVID-10 or symptoms of COVID-19.
+The CDC has specific guidance for healthcare workers about when they can return to work if they were under home isolation for COVID-10 or symptoms of COVID-19.

 Recovered from COVID-19?
 Consider Donating Plasma to Help Others.